ben-davis/notes/cs-app/Computer Systems - A Programmer's Perspective.md

 `execve` loads and runs a program in the context of the current process.
 It calls the startup code that sets up the stack and passes control to the main routine of the new program.

 The memory layout has been described before, but let's get specific about the user-space stuff (starting from the bottom - highest address):
-1. Array of null-terminated pointers , each of which points to an environment variable string on the stack.
+1. Array of null-terminated pointers, each of which points to an environment variable string on the stack.
 2. Array of null-terminated strings for the args provided to the program, each of which points to an argument string on the stack.
 3. 3 args to the main function:
 	1. `argc`: number of non-null pointers n `argv`